 These types of contrast relate to the paint itself, and how it is applied.
 Many darker paint colours are somewhat to very transparent due to the nature of the pigments they’re mixed with.
 White is a fairly opaque colour, so most light value colours with white added are usually opaque.
 Painters can use those properties by using opaque lighter value paints for lights and highlights.
 Opaque colours appear more solid and substantial, and thus appear as if are closer to the viewer.
 Contrasting that against darker more transparent colours used in the shadows enhances the effect.
 Miniature painters explore aspects of this when they use washes and glazes in shadow areas and then more opaque paint applied in layers or drybrushing for highlights.

 Some traditional painters use paint texture in a similar way.
-They use smoother strokes and apply thinner coats of paint to shadow areas to keep them unobtrusive and receding from the viewer.
-Painters can contrast that with thickly applied strokes and dabs of paint in areas of light that leap out to the viewer and grab attention.
+They use smoother strokes and and thinner coats of paint on shadow areas or objects in the distant background to keep them unobtrusive and receding from the viewer.
+Painters can contrast that with thickly applied strokes and dabs of paint in areas of light and on objects that are closer to the viewer so they leap out to the eye and grab attention.

 You can see an example below.
 The white highlight reflections on the peppers have been painted with paint strokes several millimetres thick.
 The darker areas are flatter and the paint is a bit more transparent.
 (This is not a great painting, but it’s the best example I had to hand.
 The dabs of white would look better supported by stronger strokes or a little more general paint build up in the area of the lights.)